adityayadav71/Online-Voting-System/README.md

    Username: admin123
    Password: 123
 ## Deployment
-This project has been deployed on heroku and uses freesqldatabase to store the sql database online [Heroku Link](https://voter-portal-ovs.herokuapp.com/)
+This project has been deployed on heroku and uses freesqldatabase to store the sql database online.

+[Heroku Link](https://voter-portal-ovs.herokuapp.com/)